Board of Health Meeting Documents

 2. Land Acknowledgement - Read by Board Chair, F. Costante

-3. Declaration of Conflict of Interest – No conflicts declared
+3. Declaration of Conflict of Interest – 1 Conflict Declared

-2. Introduction: New Board of Health Member, Provincial Appointee, Michael Horrobin
+Introduction: New Board of Health Member, Provincial Appointee Mark Awuku

-Board Chair, F. Costante, introduced and welcomed the WECHU’s newly appointed Provincial member, Michael Horrobin, to the Board of Health.
-M. Horrobin noted that he was very interested in the needs of public health in the community and is happy to be serving in the capacity of a Provincial appointee to the Board of Health.
+Board Chair, F. Costante, introduced and welcomed the WECHU’s newly appointed provincial member, Mark Awuku, to the Board of Health effective November 9, 2023 for a term of 3 years.
+M. Awuku noted that he was happy to be appointed, and looked forward to serving in the capacity of a Provincial Appointee to the Board of Health.

 Motion: That the agenda be approved.